RakhithJK/dotnet-vscode-csharp-wiki/Diagnosting-"Debug-adapter-process-has-terminated-unexpectedly".md

-If Visual Studio code displays "Debug adapter process has terminated unexpectedly" this generally means that the debugger process (vsdbg-ui) crashed.
+If Visual Studio code displays "Debug adapter process has terminated unexpectedly", and the debug console doesn't have information about why, this generally means that the debugger process (vsdbg-ui) crashed.
 Here is some information you can provide us to diagnose what went wrong.

 ### Common
 On all OSs, it can be useful to have [logging enabled](https://github.com/OmniSharp/omnisharp-vscode/wiki/Enabling-C%23-debugger-logging), and to provide the last bit of the event log.